MPC-SoK/frameworks/scalemamba/README.md

 (ie by adding another player or changing the modulus size), you'll need to recompile the program.

-Our examples are compatible with the repository as of July 2018, but we note that the project is under active development.
+Our examples are compatible with the repository as of March 2019, but we note that the project is under active development.